kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 “Just try not to get eaten by the furniture,” Gerhard mutters from the back.

 Doctor Pepe ignores him, pressing his ear to the cold stone door.
-He slides a tension wrench into the lock, probing with a pick.
+He runs his gloved fingers along the seams, feeling for the slightest incongruity that might betray a wire or a pressure plate.
+He examines the floor beneath, the hinges, the handle itself, his touch feather-light.
 He is all focus, a surgeon of secrets.

 And then Whisper, shifting her weight, knocks her water-skin against her quarterstaff with a dull _bop_ that echoes like a drumbeat in the tomb’s silence.